Before You Distribute AI Music in 2026 | Free Guide

 - which risks need to be fixed before upload

-- which distributor or platform rules need verification
+- which platform or distributor rules need verification

 - what proof records should be saved